matsim-eth/discrete-mode-choice/docs/components/Constraint.md

 </module>
 ```

-## Cumulative
+## FromTripBased

-*Description:* The `Cumulative` tour constraint is a special constraint, because it does not perform any filtering itself.
+*Description:* The `FromTripBased` tour constraint is a special constraint, because it does not perform any filtering itself.
 Instead, it will look up the `tripConstraints` from the main DMC configuration and used them on a trip-by-trip basis for each tour that needs to be evaluated.
 Only if the defined trip constraints pass for all trips in a tour, the tour is considered to be valid.

 *Level:* Tour